10 Tank Mates for Giant Danio Fish (Compatibility Guide 2023)

 Temperament: | Peaceful |

-These small schooling fish are peaceful and docile and have long been used as tank mates for a wide variety of fish species.
-They are also hardy fish and are undemanding when it comes to water quality, so they are ideal for beginners.
-They need to be kept in schools of at least six, though preferably a dozen; otherwise, they will hide away most of the time.
-Large schools will also help them not be viewed as prey by your Danio!
+These small schooling fish are peaceful and docile and have long been used as tank mates for a wide variety of fish.
+They are also hardy fish and are undemanding regarding water quality, so they are ideal for beginners.

 10. Mystery Snail (Pomacea bridgesii)